Tanvir-Mahamood/Cisco-Packet-Tracer/Lab08/README.md

 1. Try to ping PC1 and PC2 from PC0.
 You will be able to ping PC1 (as they are in same network) but not in PC2 (as they are in different networks).
    ![Ping before](image/ping_before.jpg)

-2. Now, click CSE router and nter in EXEC previlized mode.
+2. Now, click CSE router and enter in EXEC previlized mode.
 Then obswerve the routing table of CSE Router:
    ```bash
    show ip route
    ```